chizzymara/GolangApp/README.md

 ```

 ## _How to use_
-There are three ways to make the app run:
+There are four ways to make the app run:

 1  Using the go run comand.
 ```sh